Patreon/patreon-wordpress/readme.txt

 Nothing will be changed at your site - the plugin will just connect your site to Patreon to allow communication in between your site and Patreon.

 == Changelog ==

+= 1.3.9 =

+* Plugin will now try preventing caching of gated content.
+This will help users to access the content they unlocked instead of still seeing the cached locked version.
+Has option to turn on/off
+* Added admin pointers to help users navigate plugin related info
+* Added admin pointer for new cache option
+* Formatted gated content feed items to have proper html
+* Fixed WP 5.3 causing add_submenu_page parameter notice

 = 1.3.8 =